transdigiware/blockchain/howto/ibp-console-govern-components.md

 This is why, by default, the console offers two options: one node or five nodes.
 Recall that the majority of five is three.
 This means that in a five node configuration, the loss of two nodes can be tolerated.
 If your configuration features four nodes, only one node can be down for any reason before **another** node going down means a quorum has been lost and the ordering service will stop processing transactions.

-For this reason, it is considered a best practice to have an odd number of nodes in an ordering service.
-There is nothing wrong with an even number of nodes, but they add costs without making the ordering service more highly available.